Tips Bulletin

 We all love a steaming cup of joe, and the coffee shop is always our first morning stop.
 Yet, we enjoy brewing coffee at home from time to time.
 It’s great to discover that the coffee filter of spent grounds is suitable for acid loving plants.

 If you’re an avid coffee drinker, you’re used to tossing used coffee grounds in the trash.
-However, adding coffee grounds and tea bags to the compost pile results in rich nitrogen fertilizer.
+However, you can compost coffee filters and tea bags in the compost pile to get rich nitrogen fertilizer.
 Why not save them for your outdoor and indoor plants instead?

 Using Coffee Grounds as Fertilizer